nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > If you mistakenly entered this command, you can undo it with the `undo` command.
 See [undo](#undoing-the-previous-command-undo) for details!

 Example:

-`clean`, executed in 2024.
+* `clean`, executed in 2024.

-This deletes all students who graduate in 2023 or earlier.
+The following screenshot shows the result of `clean`, executed in 2024, which deletes all students who graduate in 2023 or earlier.
 ![img.png](images/CleanCommandExampleUsage.png)